 Other than changing the design system variables, do not add styling.
-However, if you want to add extra styling for your application, create a file in the sass folder.
-Then import the file in the styles.scss file as follows:
+However, if you do need to add extra styling, create a file in the sass folder.
+For example, my-custom-styles.scss.
+Then, import the new file in styles.scss.
+The order of the style import matters, import the new file after the design system styles in the following order: